polyaxon/polyaxon/templates/installation/setup_helm.md

 ## Initialize Helm and grant RBAC

-After installing helm on your machine, initialize helm on your Kubernetes cluster (you can check the [instruction provided bu helm](https://github.com/kubernetes/helm/blob/master/docs/rbac.md)).
+After installing helm on your machine, initialize helm on your Kubernetes cluster (you can check the [instruction provided by helm](https://github.com/kubernetes/helm/blob/master/docs/rbac.md)).

 Run the commands: